-For example, in 2020, US high-yield and EM corporate bonds each returned a credit-market-leading 7.1%.
-But in 2019, European high yield bested US high yield, returning 14.7% to the US’s 14.3%.
-And even though EM high-yield bonds were among the top two sectors from 2015 through 2017, they’ve trailed the pack the past three years (Display).
+For example, in 2021, bank loans topped all sectors with a 5.4% return.
+But in 2020, US high-yield and EM corporate bonds each returned a credit-market-leading 7.1%.
+And in 2019, European high yield bested US high yield, returning 14.7% to the US’s 14.3%.
+And even though EM high-yield bonds were among the top two sectors from 2015 through 2017, they’ve mostly trailed the pack the past four years (Display).

 3. Portfolio Alchemy Creates a More Efficient Package

 A diversified global multi-sector credit allocation can provide hearty yields, robust total returns and a higher degree of income efficiency.
-These characteristics have helped the global multi-sector index outperform US high-yield corporate bonds over the long run and in more than 80% of three-year periods—with similar risk levels (Display).
+These characteristics have helped the global multi-sector index outperform US high-yield corporate bonds over the long run (Display) and in more than 60% of 12-month periods—with similar risk levels.

-For US investors seeking income in what looks to be an extended low-yield environment, we think it makes sense to invest across market boundaries and borders, tapping into a global opportunity set.
+For US investors seeking to bolster income, we think it makes sense to invest across market boundaries and borders, tapping into a global opportunity set.
 Efficiently designed, a diversified global multi-sector credit strategy can improve return potential and boost portfolio efficiency while expanding the field for alpha opportunities.